 Wall Street is one of the most famous streets in New York City, thanks to movies such as The Wolf of Wall Street.
+It’s also the center of the Financial District in New York City, home to the New York Stock Exchange and Federal Hall.
 Find out if a trip to Wall Street should be on your must-do list, who should visit, how much time to budget, and reasons why you should skip this NYC icon.

 Iconic: The epicenter of the Financial District and the home of the New York Stock Exchange, Wall Street offers a glimpse into the world of NYC trading.

 Architectural: Several of New York City’s most famous structures, including Trinity Church, Federal Hall, the New York Stock Exchange, and 40 Wall Street stand within a one-block radius on or near Wall Street.

 Kid Friendly: Kids love taking photos with the George Washington statue and checking out the Federal Hall museum.

 Historic: The original border of the Dutch fort, Wall Street was named after the wall that once protected the Dutch West Indies Company.
 The street is chock-full of historic structures and stories.

 Cinematic: Movies like Ghost, Batman, and National Treasure have all been filmed on Wall Street.
 Check out a more comprehensive list!

 Fashion/Shopping: Though it’s not THE Tiffany’s store, there’s an outpost of Audrey Hepburn’s favorite happy place on Wall Street.
 There’s also a TJ Maxx nearby.